Affording Immunotherapy: Strategies for Canadians

 In conclusion:

-Fighting cancer is a real challenge, and using immunotherapy can be a powerful but pricey option.
-Costs vary across Canada, so it’s crucial to have an open and honest conversation with your healthcare provider about whether it’s financially doable for you.
+Fighting the big fight is tough, and immunotherapy can be a powerful option, though it can also come with a hefty price tag.
+Costs can vary across Canada, so it’s important to have an open chat with your healthcare provider about whether it’s something you can manage financially.

 Negotiate with your insurance company: If your private health insurance doesn’t cover immunotherapy, you may be able to negotiate for coverage.
 Contact your insurance provider to explore this option.